khalilhanna/supperstore-analysis/README.md

 # supperstore-analysis
-Analyzing suppeerstore data and getting some KPI using Tableau
+Analyzing suppeerstore data and getting some KPI in APAC region using Tableau